 Slowly return to the starting position and repeat on the other side.
 Pulling your left elbow towards your right knee as you extend your left leg long.

-Modification: Perform with knees bent, reducing the range of motion.
+Modification: Perform the exercise with knees bent, reducing the range of motion.

 Targets: Upper abs, lower abs, obliques, core and hips.

-Start in a seated position, sitting on your sit bones as you lean back; heels resting on the ground (option to float one or both feet to increase intensity).
+Start in a seated position, sitting on your sit bones as you lean back.
+Your heels should rest on the ground (option to float 1 or both feet to increase intensity).

 Pull your right elbow back towards your right hip as you rotate through your torso to tap your hands to the mat near your right hip.

-Use your obliques and abs to return to center.
+Use your obliques and abs to return to the center.

 Then reverse the movement, pulling your left elbow back towards your left hip as you rotate through your torso to tap your hands to the mat near your left hip.